 Of course, guarantees to the right to core privacy won't make the stigma surrounding sex vanish.
 There also needs to be a concurrent recognition of the intrinsic validity of sex work.

 "I graduated with the highest honors from my alma mater, I have a job and I do all these other things—and there are other girls that do, too.
-And even if they don't, the work is valid and I'm not gonna let anyone say otherwise," Nguyen says.
+And even if they don't, the work is valid and I'm not gonna let anyone say otherwise," Jasmine says.